ponki-d-monkey/iHeartLinks.AspNetCore/README.md

 }
 ```

-Take note, calling the `AddRouteTemplate()` method without enabling templated links will result in an exception.
+Take note, calling the `AddRouteTemplate()` method without enabling _templated links_ may result in an exception.

 ### External